kasishp/stats220/README.md

 ![](https://i.pinimg.com/originals/00/76/a6/0076a658f86973f34514efff46a40726.gif)

-_Here is another additional image that captures my spirit of university life_
+_Here is another image that captures my spirit of UOA :)_

 ![](https://media.tenor.com/fluAkiutEZYAAAAM/mike-wazowski-monsters-inc.gif)